-Annette Neuman is Assistant Professor of Chemistry.
-She received her B.S. in Chemistry from Davidson College in 2004 and her Ph.D. in Chemistry from Emory University in 2013.
+Annette Neuman is an Associate Professor of Chemistry.
+She earned her B.S. in Chemistry from Davidson College in 2004 and her Ph.D. in Chemistry from Emory University in 2013.
 Her dissertation was in the area of medicinal chemistry, where she prepared new substances with potential antiviral properties for use in hepatitis C virus and HIV therapies.

-In her spare time, Dr. Neuman enjoys running, hiking, swimming, and spending time with her family.
-She lives in Atlanta with her husband Rob and their son Michael.
+In her spare time, Dr. Neuman enjoys running, reading, and spending time with her family.
+She lives in Atlanta with her husband Rob, their son Michael, and their dog Biscuit.

 BS| Davidson College| 2004

 Chemistry 120: Selected Topics in Chemistry with Lab

 Chemistry 202: Principles of Reactivity

 Neuman, A. W.; Harmon, B. B. Plants in Medicine: An Integrated Lab–Lecture Project for Nonscience Majors.
 J. Chem.
 Educ.
 2019, 96(1), 60–65, DOI: 10.1021/acs.jchemed.8b00583.

 Neuman, A. The Purple Pill.
 National Center for Case Study Teaching in Science [Case Study].
 Published online March 11, 2019 at http://sciencecases.lib.buffalo.edu/cs/collection/detail.asp?case_id=1036&id=1036

 Neuman, A. W.; Liotta, D. C. Human Immunodeficiency Viruses: Antiretroviral Agents.
 In Desk Encyclopedia of Human and Medical Virology; Mahy, B. W. J., Van Regenmortel, M. H. V., Eds.; Academic Press, 2010; pp 324–336.